no strings attached: terms and conditions

 Your presentation should last no more than 10 minutes and should include a breakdown of how much you are requesting and how it will be spent.
 You can supply supporting paperwork but we really want to hear or see you talk about your ideas.
 Your presentation may have an element of performance and could include video or photographs.

-The meeting of the grant giving panel will take place 25th October 2017 at Farnham Maltings.
-Places are allocated on a first-come-first-served basis and the deadline for registering your application is 5pm on 18th October 2017.
+The meeting of the grant giving panel will take place Weds 24th October 2018 at Farnham Maltings.
+Places are allocated on a first-come-first-served basis and the deadline for registering your application is 5pm on Monday 1st October 2018.

 will I get any help with preparing my presentation?